 Benefits and Responsibilities of Having a Psychiatric Service Dog

-A psychiatric service dog is usually trained to assist their owners in day-to-day life.
+A psychiatric service dog is usually trained to assist their owners in daily activities.
 These dogs perform many tasks for their owners, along with giving them unconditional love, support, and care.
 However, there are some benefits of having a psychiatric service dog that makes your daily life easy.
 These are:

 A psychiatric service dog can remind owners to take their medication on time.
 If the owners forget or get engaged in other work or tasks, a psychiatric service dog will start bugging their owners until they take their medication.
 A psychiatric service dog owner can provide their dog necessary training in order to get the medication and a bottle of water for them if they cannot do so because of sickness or fatigue.